OktavianF/laporan-proyek-uas-outfitmate/README.md

 3. **Make your changes** and test them locally.
 4. **Push to your fork** and open a pull request.

-For more information about contributing, refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file.

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🔗 Links